Bound states and controllable currents on Topological Insulator surfaces with extended magnetic defects: Bound states

-The condition $\lambda>0$ means that the range of existence ($k_y>0$ or $k_y<0$) for each branch is determined by the sign of $\cos\alpha_\pm$, and hence depends on $U_x,U_0$, as seen in Fig.~\ref{dispersion}.
-In each case, the sign of $v_\pm$ determines whether the branch is above or below the Dirac point.
-Since $|v_\pm|\leq v$ the BS are always ``outside'' the Dirac cone.
+The condition $\lambda_\pm >0$, {combined with Eq.~\eqref{eq:lambda},} means that the range of existence ($k_y>0$ or $k_y<0$) for each branch is determined by the sign of $\cos\alpha_\pm$, and hence depends on $U_x$ and $U_0$.
+In each case, the sign of $v_\pm$ determines whether the branch is above or below the Dirac point. {Several representative cases are shown in Fig.~\ref{dispersion}, and other arrangements of the bound state branches can be inferred from those, as discussed in the caption.} Since $|v_\pm|\leq v$ the bound states are always ``outside'' the Dirac cone.

-In choosing the range of $U_0,U_x$ we relied on the estimate of the scalar potential $V_0=3.8$eV at a surface step of in Bi$_2$Te$_3$~\cite{Xu2017}.
-Assuming $V_0$ has the range comparable to the in-plane lattice constant , $a\sim4.38$\AA, we estimate $U_0\simeq V_0 a\approx 16.6$eV$\cdot$\AA.
+{From the above, the dimensionless parameter characterizing the strength of the scattering is $U_i/v$.
+Below we explore the entire range of the values for the scattering potentials, however, it is helpful to get a qualitative feel for the magnitudes involved.
+In Ref.~\onlinecite{Xu2017} for Bi$_2$Te$_3$ the experimental data for the scalar potential at the surface step were fit with the local line potential of $V_0=3.8$ eV.
+Assuming $V_0$ has the range comparable to the in-plane lattice constant , $a\sim 4.38$ \AA, we estimate $U_0\simeq V_0 a\approx 16.6$ eV$\cdot$\AA.
 The Dirac velocity in Bi$_2$Te$_3$ is $v\approx 4$ eV$\cdot$\AA, yielding $U_0/v\approx 4.1$.
-Individual impurity resonances in the same material have been fit with the values of the scalar and magnetic potentials of 50 eV and 45 eV respectively~\cite{Xu2017}, suggesting that $U_0$ and $U_x$ are comparable in magnitude.
+The same authors analyzed individual impurity resonances in Bi$_2$Te$_3$ for comparable values of the scalar and magnetic potentials ~\cite{Xu2017}, and we take that as an indication that a wide range of parameter values can be accessed experimentally.
+Of course, only comparison with detailed ab initio calculations can verify this in full, but such calculations are beyond the scope of our discussion here.}

 When $U_x=0$ we recover the results of Refs.~\onlinecite{Biswas2011,Yokoyama2010}, and find two symmetric branches above or below the Dirac point, with $|v_\pm|=v\cos(U_0/v)$~\cite{Yokoyama2010,Levitov2015,*Levitov2018}.
 Magnetic scattering breaks the symmetry between $k_y$ and $-k_y$, selectively controlling the sign of $v_\pm$ and allowed signs of $k_y$ for each branch, see Fig.~\ref{dispersion}(a)-(f).
 To the best of our knowledge, this behavior has not been recognized previously.